 1. Ha Long Bay

 Ha Long Bay is one of those places like Machu Picchu that you must visit once in your life.
-The scenery is postcard perfect: limestone pillars and tiny islands scattered through the Gulf of Tonkin’s emerald waters.
+The scenery is postcard-perfect: limestone pillars and tiny islands scattered through the Gulf of Tonkin’s emerald waters.
 It is the number one attraction in Vietnam.
 The best way to experience the bay is to do a multiple-day cruise on a houseboat to explore the islands, swim and eat year weight in fresh seafood!
-There are short boat trips and overnight cruises for every budget.
+There are day boat trips and overnight cruises for every budget.
 I recommend spending a night or two on a houseboat!

 If you like the idea of riding a boat through stunning caves, then add Tam Coc to your list.
 The rowers use their feet to move the oars just like this guy!